-We will ride about 245 miles on the motorcoach today, approximately 5 hours total drive time.
-Hiking approximately one and a quarter miles at the confluence of the Kansas City & Missouri Rivers.
+We will ride about 180 miles on the motorcoach today, approximately 3.5 hours total drive time.
+Hiking one and a quarter miles at Spirit Mound.

 At the hotel, the breakfast buffet offers eggs, including hard boiled eggs, breakfast meats, waffles, muffins, bagels, breads, cold cereal, oatmeal, biscuits and gravy, fruit, juices, milk, coffee, tea, water.

 We’ll check out of the hotel and be off for our first field trip of the day to Lewis and Clark State Park.
 Lewis and Clark led their expedition of 26 men and supplies up the Missouri River from St. Louis by keelboat to this site on the shores of Blue Lake, an ox-bow formed by the Missouri River.
 The park’s most distinctive feature is a full-size reproduction of their keelboat, “Best Friend,” that we’ll learn about from a staff member.
 We’ll continue from the park to Sioux City.

 At the Sioux City Library, we’ll enjoy sandwiches with fruit, chips, cookies, water.